Kintyre/ksconf/docs/source/dyn/cli.rst

                             disk by using 'file://path' which can be used with '.gitignore' for example.
 (Default includes: '.git*',
                             '*.py[co]', '__pycache__', '.DS_Store')
+      --whitelist WHITELIST, -w WHITELIST
+                            Remove a pattern that was previously added to the blacklist.
       --follow-symlink, -l  Follow symbolic links pointing to directories.
                             Symlinks to files are always followed.
       --set-version VERSION